MorpheusAIs/Morpheus/GoerliTestnetSmartContracts.md

 spender: Distribution contract	    address;
 amount: amount of tokens in wei.
 Should be more or equal to the deposited amount.

-Then, we need to go to the Deposit contract, open the “Contract” tab, then the “Write Contract” tab.
+Then, we need to go to the Deposit contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 It is necessary to select the stake() function that will deposit stETH tokens to the smart contract.
 As parameters:
 poolId_: pool identifier, allowed only existed and public pools;
 amount_: amount of tokens in wei.
 (50 stETH in this example).

 How can I get information about how much I have deposited?
 What is the amount of rewards earned?
-We need to go to the Deposit contract, open the “Contract” tab, then the “Read Contract” tab.
+We need to go to the Deposit contract, open the “Contract” tab, then the “Read as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 For this purpose we have two functions, the first shows how many rewards have already been earned, the rewards are earned every second.